 Incorrect- Let he go there.

 How to Improve Your English Grammar For Competitive Exams?

-English is most common section asked in one day competitive exams In India and anywhere else in the world.
-It is Important for everyone to be able to write, understand and speak basic English Language.
-Because English is world language.
+English is the most common section asked in one-day competitive exams In India and anywhere else in the world.
+It is important for everyone to be able to write, understand and speak the basic English Language.
+Because English is the world language.
 And to understand any language, one should start with the Grammar portion.